 Our implementing partner reports from the field...

-LWI Rwanda hygiene instructor, Melchizedek Keoye, shared an introductory hygiene lesson with 344 community members gathered at the well site.
-During the hygiene education, the team addressed: Disease transmission, germs, hand washing, proper water saving techniques, healthy and unhealthy communities, causes of diarrhea, how to take proper care of the pump, how to keep the water clean, tippy tap and simple hand washing devises, community mapping and identifying good and bad hygiene behavior, disease transmission stories and dental hygiene.
+The LWI Rwanda team shared an introductory hygiene lesson with community members gathered at the well site.
+During the hygiene education, the team addressed; Disease transmission, germs, hand washing, proper water saving techniques, healthy and unhealthy communities, diarrhea doll, causes of diarrhea, keeping the water clean, tippy tap and simple hand washing, community mapping, good and bad hygiene behaviors, clean hands and clean hearts and dental hygiene.

 Nearly 20 years ago, we set out to help the church in North America be the hands and feet of Jesus by serving the poorest of the poor.
 600 million people in the world live on less than $2 a day.
 884 million people lack access to safe drinking water.